LA Weekly

 LA Weekly is a free weekly alternative newspaper in Los Angeles, California.
 The paper covers music, arts, film, theater, culture, and other local news in the Los Angeles area, in addition to sponsoring local events.
 LA Weekly was founded in 1978 by Jay Levin (among others), and he served as the publication's editor from 1978 to 1991, as well as its president from 1978 to 1992.

+In March 2024, the publication offered buyouts to a majority of its staff.
+As of July 2024, WIRED reported that many articles on the publication's website were AI-generated advertorials about OnlyFans creators.

 Publication history

 Founding

 Jay Levin put together an investment group that included actor Michael Douglas, Burt Kleiner, Joe Benadon, and Pete Kameron.
 Levin's co-founders included Joie Davidow, Michael Ventura, and Ginger Varney.
 Levin was formerly the publisher of the Los Angeles Free Press.

 The majority of the LA Weekly's initial staff members (Note: Jay Levin, Joie Davidow, Michael Ventura, Ginger Varney, Bill Bentley and Big Boy Medlin, "supported in the early days by Tracy Johnston and then Phil Tracy and a host of freelancers.") came from the Austin Sun, (Note: Ventura, Varney, Bentley and Medlin had all previously been associated with the Austin Sun.) a similar-natured bi-weekly, which had recently ceased publication.
 The group were inspired to create the LA Weekly by their work at the Sun as well as other alternative weeklies such as the Chicago Reader and Boston's The Real Paper and The Phoenix.
 Levin also retained many of the writers he had earlier brought to the Los Angeles Free Press, and installed Davidow as editor of the arts and entertainment section.

 LA Weekly's first issue featured a group of female comedians, including the then-little known Sandra Bernhard, on its cover.
 Subsequent issues featured exposés on the Los Angeles basin's air quality and U.S. interventionism in Central America.
 The paper also quickly became notable for its coverage of independent cinema and the Los Angeles music scene.
 Davidow produced a comprehensive calendar section and explored undiscovered fashion districts, discovering new designers.